Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- In what ways does your parish work to break down the barriers in our society?
-Are there occasions when the community could pray for peace or unity in our divided world—for example, in prayers of intercession.
-Is this done as well as it could be?
+- How does your own parish work to break down the barriers in our society?
+Are there occasions in which the community could pray for peace or unity in our divided world, such as in prayers of intercession?
+Is this done as effectively as it could be?